 - Achieve a cumulative GPA of at least 2.75 in the required prerequisite science courses.

-- Applicants must earn a C- or better for all prerequisite science courses.
+- Earn a C- or better for all prerequisite science courses.

-- Submit a recent ATI TEAS test score.
+- Submit a recent ACT or ATI TEAS test score.

 - Demonstrate competency in oral and written communication.